nebari-dev/nebari/README.md

 ```

 ## Questions?
+Have a look at our [FAQ](https://qhub.dev/docs/faqs.html) to see if your query has been answered.

 We separate the queries for QHub into:
 * [GitHub Discussions](https://github.com/Quansight/qhub/discussions) used to raise discussions about a subject, such as:
 "What is the recommended way to do X with QHub?"